ethannguyen128/su26-ai301-contribution/README.md

 **Review:** Verify changes follow CONTRIBUTING.md conventions, no endpoint APIs changed, no ExceptionHandlers behavior altered, and commit message follows project format.

 **Evaluate:** I will run .\gradlew test -PskipITs and confirm all tests pass.
-Add a unit test per affected file that sends a null request body and asserts the response is INTERNAL_SERVER_ERROR with an error type that is not NullPointerException.
+Add a unit test per affected file that sends a null request body and  asserts the response is not a NullPointerException.

 ---